mazen-samer/Online-Storage/README.md

+# Online Storage

+Online storage system that allows users to view and download their files using React JS and Firebase.
+A user can create an account and upload as many files as he wants and will have the ability to upload and download files.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).